Introduction

 Parameter Rationale:

-Option A: AMX Backend (AMXINT8)
+Option B: AMX Backend (AMXINT8)

 For Intel CPUs with AMX instruction set support.